British picture framemakers, 1600-1950 - M

-Thomas Merle (c.1753-1819) was successor to another picture framemaker, Joseph Overlove (qv), whose will was proved in 1782.
+Thomas Merle (c.1753-1819) was successor to another picture framemaker, Joseph Overlove (qv), whose will was proved in 1782 and he occurs in land tax records in Leadenhall St from 1782.
 He was apprenticed to Joseph Hodges, poulterer, in 1768, turned over to another master, Thomas Thoroughgood, weaver, in 1769 and to Samuel Deering, glover, in 1774.
 He is presumably to be identified with the Thomas Merle, who married Martha Tarless in 1778 and had six children between 1780 and 1790, three of them christened at St Katherine Cree in Leadenhall St, including a son, Thomas Robert Merle (1787-1837).
 Thomas Merle died at Tooting in 1819 at the age of 66 and was buried at St Katherine Cree (Jackson’s Oxford Journal 27 November 1819).

 Thomas Merle’s trade label described him as 'Successor to the late Mr. Overlove.
 Picture Frame Maker, Carver, Gilder & Printseller' (repr.
 Gilbert 1996 p.327; example in Heal coll.
 96.10; see below for transcript).
 A labelled oval giltwood mirror frame is recorded (DEFM).
 Merle is said to have framed George Morland's pictures and has been described as one of the 'few sincere friends who never took advantage of Morland's distress'.
 He acted as a an occasional print publisher from 1785 to 1821, issuing Thomas Rowlandson’s etching of George Morland’s Snipe Shooting, 1790, and mezzotints of Thomas Stewardson’s Joseph Cotton, 1808, and Philip Hurd, 1821 (see British Museum collection database; see also National Maritime Museum collection database where it is identified that Stewardson was based in Leadenhall St, 1804-11, and so near Merle’s).
 He offered to clean, line and mend pictures, subcontracting such work to Robert Brown seven times between 1797 and 1801 (for Brown, see British picture restorers on the National Portrait Gallery website).